Welcome to the website of the Round Hill Society. Our Visitor Stats

-Our help and services for older residents page is intended for both the over 50s and residents of any age-group who support older people wishing to remain in their homes.
-The purpose of Brighton & Hove's Older People's Council is to ensure that (i) the contribution of all older people in our city is acknowledged and valued, (ii) all older people in Brighton & Hove are treated with respect and dignity and have access to services, support and opportunity to lead a fulfilling life.
+Our support for older people's page is intended for both the over 50s and residents of any age-group who support older people wishing to remain in their homes.
+A brief description is also given of the work of Brighton & Hove's Older People's Council

 If you are looking for activities for children, a good external link is www.childfriendlybrighton.co.uk where you can find a good page on child-friendly activities planned for The Level.
 Families who like the outdoors can help to maintain their local woodland by volunteering for Friends of Hollingbury & Bursted Woods monthly Sat/Sun sessions.
 FHBW now have a Facebook Page publicising woodland related events.

 Round Hill on Twitter - if you have a Twitter Account, you can follow other Round Hill residents' Tweets (i.e. short messages) at https://twitter.com/RoundhillSoc.